-Heritage Open Days celebrate England’s history, architecture and culture and usually take place in September.
+Heritage Open Days celebrate England’s history, architecture and culture and usually take place in the second week of September.

-Events for 2017 have ended, but see below for a summary of the type of events to expect
+Events for 2017 have ended, but see below for a summary of the events that took place.

 Exploring Parkgate’s History – Guided Walk